 Antler mounts kits of course, are like most things, you get what you pay for.
 The more expensive the kit, the better it will turn out.
 You can often get a taxidermist to do these professionally for you too.
 It'll be a little more expensive (compared to the generic wooden mount you buy), but you'll also get a nicer taxidermy mount as a result.

-The buck in the photo above is mine from this year.
+The buck in the photo above is mine from 2019.
 A European mount is a classic looking display that fits in with the décor in any hunter's home.

 Faux Euro Mount